Health City Cayman Islands

 Narayana Health (NH) and Ascension share compatible values: NH has a commitment to care for people regardless of their ability to pay, and Ascension is dedicated to furthering its mission of serving all persons with special attention to those who are poor and vulnerable.

 The relationship between Ascension and Narayana Health was begun through TriMedx, a healthcare equipment services company that is a subsidiary of Ascension Holdings.
 TriMedx has begun providing biomedical engineering services to NH in Bangalore, India, through its subsidiary TriMedx International.

 The Health City Cayman Islands initiative gives the partners the opportunity to positively impact the care being provided in the Caribbean region.

-In addition to providing high-quality healthcare to Cayman residents, this initiative also will serve those who are poor and vulnerable by providing them high-quality healthcare services.
+In addition to providing high-quality healthcare to residents of the Cayman Islands, this initiative will also serve those who are poor and vulnerable by providing them high-quality healthcare services.

-Ascension will provide facilities planning, supply chain management and biomedical engineering services to the project, while Narayana Health will provide technical input and direction to the Cayman team.
+Ascension will provide facility planning, supply chain management and biomedical engineering services to the project, while Narayana Health will provide technical input and direction to the Cayman team.

 The hospital is near High Rock in the East End District of Grand Cayman.
 The first phase is built by the Cayman Healthcare Construction Group, a joint venture between Caledonia Construction Cayman and healthcare construction specialists Deangelis Diamond Healthcare Group.